ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-account-conflict.md

 The recommended approach is to delete the existing {{site.data.keyword.cloud_notm}} account from {{site.data.keyword.IBM_notm}} Cloudability and re-run the DA configuration to add the account.
 Deploying through the DA ensures that the vendor configurations  are set correctly within Cloudability.
 {: tsResolve}

-Alternatively, the existing configuration can be manually updated within Cloudability to match the configuration outputs and the adding of the {{site.data.keyword.cloud_notm}} account to Cloudability can be disabled by setting the `cloudability_api_key` parameter in the `Required` tab to `__NULL__`.
-Next, redeploy the deployable architecture which skips the adding of the account to Cloudability since it was already added from the previous run.
+Alternatively, the existing configuration can be manually updated within Cloudability to match the configuration outputs and the adding of the {{site.data.keyword.cloud_notm}} account to Cloudability through the deployable architecture can be disabled.
+Before version `1.0.21` this is done by setting the `cloudability_api_key` parameter in the **Required** tab to `__NULL__`.
+After version `1.1.0` set the `cloudability_auth_type` parameter in the **Required** tab to `Manual`.
+Next, redeploy the deployable architecture, which skips the adding of the account to Cloudability since it was added in the previous run.
+Next, redeploy the deployable architecture, which skips the adding of the account to Cloudability since it was already added from the previous run.